Aabhaas9413/FindMe/SearchClient/README.md

 # SearchClient

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.4.
+This app contains client-side implementation and is used for searching the list of users from the provided list.

+## Prerequisites
+Before you begin, ensure you have met the following requirements:

+### Node.js (LTS version recommended)
+### npm (usually comes with Node.js)
+### Angular CLI (installed globally)

+Following are the commands that will help in setting up:

 ## Development server